pierretallotte/theater_review/README.md

 ```

 The `<text>` value corresponds to the path to the file containing the text of the scene to review.
 The `-n` option enables the narrator.
-The `-v` option enable the voice recognition option.
+The `-v` option enables the voice recognition option.

 If you use the voice recognition, **press the space bar** just after saying your text to send it to the API.